ppgcourseUB/ppgcourse2023/Sensitivity_Analysis.Rosa_Fernandez_Gemma_Martinez/Readme.md

 One of the most complete software we can run for this is **genesortR**, an R package that sorts a set of genes based on several properties.
 The full documentation can be found here: https://github.com/mongiardino/genesortR

+0.- We will also execute this part locally, but first we will have to load the required modules:

+`module purge`
+`module load r-adephylo r-phytools r-phangorn r-cowplot`

 1.- Let’s take our 50 orthogroups and analyze them with genesortR to see which ones are the most adequate to analyze.
 We will use species tree 1 for this analysis.

 Data and scripts are located in: `Bear_dataset_SensitivityAnalyses/GENESORTR`.